Born Free (Dexter): Plot

 After finding a clue at Rudy's house, Dexter arrives at the house of his biological mother, Laura Moser.
-Flashbacks reveal that Rudy, whose real name is Brian Moser, is in fact Dexter's brother.
-He also witnessed the murder of their mother, but did not repress the memory; instead, he grew up in a mental institution and was treated for antisocial personality disorder.
-Dexter meets Brian in their childhood home, where he is keeping Debra.
-He intends to kill Debra with Dexter as a sort of "family reunion", but Dexter stops him.
-As Doakes and the police close in on the house, Brian escapes through a trap door and Dexter is left with Debra, appearing to have saved her.
+Flashbacks reveal that Rudy, whose real name is Brian Moser, is, in fact, Dexter's brother.
+He also witnessed the murder of their mother but did not repress the memory; instead, he grew up in a mental institution and was treated for antisocial personality disorder.
+Dexter meets Brian in their childhood home, where Brian is keeping Debra.
+He intends to kill Debra with Dexter as a sort of "family reunion," but Dexter stops him.
+As Doakes and the police close in on the house, Brian escapes through a trap door, and Dexter is left with Debra, having appeared to have saved her.

-Doakes tries to question Dexter about his involvement, but is stopped by an indignant Debra, who says that Dexter is a hero.
+Doakes tries questioning Dexter about his involvement but is stopped by an indignant Debra, who says Dexter is a hero.
 Dexter accompanies her to the hospital before the two return to Dexter's apartment.
 In the middle of the night, Brian breaks in and attempts to stab Debra, only to find a prosthetic body in her place; Dexter then chokes him unconscious with a garrote.
 In the refrigeration unit in Brian's apartment, Dexter ties him to the killing table with plastic wrap.
 After an emotionally charged conversation, Dexter slices his brother's throat and leaves him upside down to drain, staging it as a suicide.
 Dexter and Debra arrive at a crime scene, and he imagines what it would be like if everyone knew and happily accepted the truth about him.